AdobeDocs/campaign-web.en/help/v8/email/edit-content.md

 >abstract="By default, tracking is enabled for the delivery, meaning all links included in the message content are tracked.
 You can disable this option from here."
 >additional-url="https://experienceleague.adobe.com/en/docs/campaign-web/v8/content/email-design/design-content/message-tracking" text="Add links and track messages"

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_email_multilingual"
+>title="Add languages"
+>abstract="In this tab, you will find a list of languages in which the delivery is to be sent in.
+You can add more languages by clicking the Add Language button, or by duplicating another language via this tab."

 The email **[!UICONTROL Edit content]** screen allows you to:

 * Define basic elements of your message, such as the sender's address and the subject line.